 The reason is that even though the object under construction has had all the fields declared in MyClass initialized, there might be a subclass of MyClass.
-Thus, the receiver of helperMethod should be declared as @UnderInitialization (MyClass.class), which says that initialization has completed for all the MyClass fields but may not have been completed overall.
+Thus, the receiver of helperMethod should be declared as @UnderInitialization(MyClass.class), which says that initialization has completed for all the MyClass fields but may not have been completed overall.
 If helperMethod had been a public method that could also be called after initialization was actually complete, then the receiver should have type @UnknownInitialization, which is the supertype of @UnknownInitialization and @UnderInitialization.

-3.8.8 More details about initialization checking
+3.8.8 Suppressing warnings